CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: METHODOLOGY

 \subsection{High-Level Capture Planner}

-The high-level planner outputs an optimal catching configuration $\boldsymbol{q}_{ca}$ and catch time $t_{ca}$ that enables the container to intercept the ball’s trajectory at time $t_{ca}$.
-For this purpose, the following QP problem is formulated:
+The high-level planner outputs an optimal catching configuration $\boldsymbol{q}_{ca} \in \mathbb{R}^{n}$ and catch time $t_{ca} \in \mathbb{R}$ that enables the container to intercept the ball’s trajectory at time $t_{ca}$.
+From current state $\q_0$, catching a moving ball requires the container and ball to be aligned in position and parallel in the direction vector.
+For this purpose, the following optimization problem is formulated:

 The objective function tends to minimize joint movement and extend capture time. $\boldsymbol{\mathit\Lambda}$ and $\alpha$ are the weights associated with each aspect. $\boldsymbol{\mathit\Lambda}$ can be defined as: